Tsar36/Projects/Azure/dotnet/ReadIT/README.md

 ```
 - then your code is ready to deploy to VM.
 - configure the local server (IIS) with 'Web server' role.
+- Install the 'Hosting Bundles' to the VM.

 ### Run the project localy (inventory and catalog):
 ```bash